shelbymann07/learning-d3/README.md

 **[StackOverflow](http://stackoverflow.com/questions/tagged/d3.js)** -- All kinds of tips and code solutions on the site that launched a million developer careers.

+### Shelby's note:
-### Work was done in class on 22 March 2016.
+** Work was done in class on 22 March 2016.
 More will be done on 24 March 2016.